Parenting styles: Criticism of Baumrind's typology

 Baumrind's typology has received significant criticism for containing overly broad categorizations and an imprecise and overly idealized description of authoritative parenting.

 Author Alfie Kohn argued that Baumrind's "favored approach [of authoritative parenting], supposedly a blend of firmness and caring, is actually quite traditional and control-oriented," adding that the typology serves to "blur the differences between 'permissive' parents who were really just confused and those who were deliberately democratic."
 Kohn's preferred approach is anti-authoritarian but also encourages respectful adult guidance and unconditional love, an approach which is not accounted for in Baumrind's typology.

 Dr. Wendy Grolnick has critiqued Baumrind's use of the term "firm control" in her description of authoritative parenting and argued that there should be clear differentiation between coercive power assertion (which is associated with negative effects on children) and the more positive roles of structure and high expectations.

 Catherine C. Lewis argued that the empirical research on authoritative parenting did not sufficiently account for the possibility that positive effects associated with parental control emerged from the child's willingness to obey rather than the parent's tendency to exercise control.
 Lewis also argued that the studies did not sufficiently separate the effects of firm control from the effects of other parenting practices that tend to accompany it.
 Therefore, it is possible for the child's outcomes to be attributed to those accompanying parenting practices rather than to the measure of firm control.

+More recent developmental research has emphasized that parenting exists on a continuum rather than in fixed categories.
+More frequently researchers increasingly examine parenting dimensions like warmth, responsiveness, autonomy support, and behavioral control independently because parents often display characteristics associated with different parenting styles.
+This approach reflects the complexity of a parent-child relationship and shows how parenting behaviors may differ across situations and child development stages.

 Attachment theory

 Attachment theory was created by John Bowlby and Mary Ainsworth.
 This theory focuses on the attachment of parents and children (specifically through infancy), and the aspect of children staying in close distance with their caregiver who will protect them from the outside world.
 The bond that is created between child and mother is a vital part of how the child will grow up.
-Attachment between a mother and her child can be seen by the "child's cry's, their smiles and if they cling to their mother", babies also turn to these attachment techniques when they feel unsafe, scared or confused.
-However, when the stress is gone and they know they are safe due to that relationship the infant or child can then engage in activities to strengthen how they explore and view the world around them.
+Attachment between a mother and her child can be seen by the "child's cry's, their smiles and if they cling to their mother", babies also turn to these attachment techniques when they feel unsafe, scared, or confused.
+However, when the stress is gone, and they know they are safe due to that relationship, the infant or child can then engage in activities to strengthen how they explore and view the world around them.

 This theory includes the possible types of attachment: